bwangsta/drinkbuddy/README.md

 ## Usage

 <!-- ROADMAP -->

 ## Roadmap

-* [x] Display different drink categories on home page
+- [x] Display different drink categories on home page
-* [x] Randomize drinks shown everytime user reaches home page
+- [x] Randomize drinks shown everytime user reaches home page
-* [x] Users can get more information when a drink is pressed
+- [x] Users can get more information when a drink is pressed
-* [ ] Search screen where user can search for their drink
+- [x] Searchbar where users can search for a drink
+- [ ] Optimize search function (Ex.
+Search results disappear when input is out of focus, search results appear when input is in focus, immediately navigate to drink info screen after one tap on search result)
-* [ ] Add a random button that displays a random drink when pressed
+- [ ] Add a random button that displays a random drink when pressed
+- [ ] Add drink category screen when user clicks right arrow on home screen

 <!-- ACKNOWLEDGMENTS -->

 ## Acknowledgments